What can I claim when I have a child?

 Healthy Start Scheme

-You may be entitled to the Healthy Start scheme (Best Start foods in Scotland) if you are on benefits including Tax Credits or Universal Credit and you meet other conditions.
+You may be entitled to the Healthy Start scheme (Best Start foods in Scotland) if you are on benefits including Universal Credit and you meet other conditions.
 This can help with the costs of certain items, including fruit, vegetables, milk, and infant formula.

 Help with health costs

-You may be eligible for help with health costs, such as prescriptions, glasses and dental treatment if you are on benefits, including Tax Credits and Universal Credit.
+You may be eligible for help with health costs, such as prescriptions, glasses and dental treatment if you are on benefits, including Universal Credit.

 Free school meals